Why You Need a Lawyer for Your Startup: Ten Reasons

 1. Liability.
 Different business forms provide different protections and risks to the business owner/investor.
 Personal liability means that your business puts everything you own at risk.
 An attorney can help you avoid this situation or minimize your risk.
 Knowing about your personal liability, and reducing the risk that your business may devastate the economic well-being of you and your family, is well worth a visit to an experienced attorney.
 See Business Liability to learn more.

-In most cases, you will at some point need the services of a lawyer for your startup, perhaps for tax services or employment law compliance.
+In most cases, you're going to need the services of a lawyer for your startup, perhaps for tax services or employment law compliance.
 Whatever the reason, make sure you contact the right attorney for your needs.
-Contact a qualified local tax attorney for a free initial case assessment to discuss your needs and learn how they can help you set up a business that maximizes profits and minimizes liabilities.
+You can get in touch with a qualified business law attorney near you today to discuss your needs and to learn how to set up a business that maximizes profits and minimizes liabilities.